zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 ### Generate an input item for recipes that don't have any, and use 'nearby flower' as a possible query

 NOTE: This functionality is currently incomplete.
 It is also *very* specialized and should not be used unless you know what you're doing.
+I'll also likely remove this in a future update tbh.

 | Field Name                         | Description              |
 | ---------------------------------- | ------------------------ |